Sexual Health and Safer Sex

 Promoting your sexual health is one of the most important things you can do to enhance and maintain your overall health.

 This section of our website provides basic information on sexual health and sexuality.
 For additional information you can follow the links as well as consult the "For Those Who Want to Know More" section below.

 Sexuality is complex.
 Therefore, it is understandable that there is no agreed upon definition of the term.
-None-the-less, the World Health Organization has provided a working definition for sexuality.
+None-the-less, the World Health Organization has provided a working definition of sexuality, which states that:

 "Sexuality is a central aspect of being human throughout life and encompasses:

 While sexuality can include all of these dimensions, not all of them are always experienced or expressed.